How to Prepare to Buy a House in One Year

 Try to keep your total housing payment (including taxes and insurance) under 28% of your gross monthly income.

 But remember, everyone's situation is unique.
-So sit down, crunch those numbers, and maybe even chat with a financial advisor because when it comes to buying a house, it's better to be safe – and well-budgeted – than sorry!
+So sit down, crunch those numbers, and maybe even talk to a financial advisor, because when it comes to buying a house, it's better to be safe and well-budgeted than sorry!

 4. Building Credit Score: Why It Matters